dag7dev/awesome-anbernic/README.md

 | [RogueCFW](https://github.com/Ninoh-FOX/RG350-ROGUE-CFW)                                                                                                                                                        | Rogue CFW for RG350                                                                                                                                                                                                                  | ❌      | ❌             | ❌             | ❌     | ❌            | ❌     | ❌      | ❌        | ✅         | ❌                             | ❌      | ❌                    | ❌               |
 | \* in theory is compatible since the builds are for generic chipsets, not for a specific one.
 The official OS website doesn't however states "this OS is compatible with this console".
 It needs more research. |                                                                                                                                                                                                                                      |        |               |               |       |              |       |        |          |           |                               |        |                      |                 |

+## First steps
+* Replace included SD card with renowned brands immediately.
+Included SD card are generally cheap and error-prone.
+* Verify you're using the correct charging block.
+* Flash custom firmware to have more flexibility.

 ## Frontend
 Here's a list of non-exhaustive frontend that you can use with your Anbernic:
 - [EmulationStation](https://github.com/Aloshi/EmulationStation)